SharePoint/sp-dev-docs/docs/general-development/custom-word-breakers-in-sharepoint-server.md

 6. In the **Edit String** dialog box, in the **Value data** box, type the class ID of your custom word breaker, and then choose **OK**.

-7. Restart the SharePoint Search Host Controller and SharePoint Server 2013.
+7. Restart the SharePoint Search Host Controller and SharePoint.

 8. Do a full re-crawl.

-## Supported languages for word breaker customizations in SharePoint Server 2013
+## Supported languages for word breaker customizations in SharePoint
 <a name="SP15_SupportedLanguages"> </a>

 The following languages are supported for word breaker customization: